 History & Activities

 In 2006, Jonathan Mooney met and inspired an amazing group of teenage students in the Bay Area.
-With their outstanding volunteer advisors Brian Thomas, Nancy Cushen White and Shafia Zaloom, they meet to share their experiences.
+With their outstanding volunteer advisors Brian Thomas, Nancy Cushen White, Frances Dickson and Shafia Zaloom, they meet to share their experiences.
 They laugh, write, speak on panels, mentor and self-advocate.
 They are the youthful heart and soul, and, we believe, the future of PEN.

-at least monthly with each other and their professional advisors - click here for dates.
+at least monthly with each other and their professional advisors - click here

-- will be featured in an upcoming HBO documentary on urban education by filmmakers Alan and Susan Raymond.
-The group has participated in two full days of individual interviews and been filmed in the Project Eye-to-Eye artroom and at their art show at Presidio Hill School.
+.
+The group has participated in two full days of individual interviews and been filmed in the Eye to Eye artroom and at their art show at Presidio Hill School.

 This unique group of teens is passionate about learning differently, pursuing their fullest potential and spreading awareness of their capacity for academic and life success.
 If you or someone you know is interested in joining or learning more, please